fbpx

 The gut microbiome – resetting the balance

 Becoming conscious of the impact of your emotions on your digestion can be a huge step in improving IBS symptoms.
-We now have a strong body of evidence about the role of the gut-brain connection.
-In the Gut Reset you’ll learn how to implement this science into your life to create a strong foundation for your digestion, and mental wellbeing.
+We now have a strong body of evidence about the role of the gut-brain connection in digestive health.

 Diet variety – aim for 30